VinayMalyala/IndorePlants/README.md

 - Open `index.html` in any modern browser to launch the Indore Plants online store.
 - Explore various plant categories, view product details, and enjoy a seamless browsing experience on any device.
-- To experience the live demo, visit: [Your Live Demo URL]
+- To experience the live demo, visit: [IndorePlants](https://vinay-malyala-indore-plants.netlify.app/)

 ## Contributing